bbaransahin/pronuncify/README.md

 expected sentence.
 A word is highlighted in green only if it matches the corresponding word of the sentence **and** its confidence is above the configurable threshold; otherwise it appears in red.
+Punctuation around words is ignored during comparison so that "test" and "test." are treated as a match.

 ## Setup